elithaxxor/army-bots/PROPOSALS.md

 - **Webhook Notifications**: Send trade alerts and model signals via email or messaging platforms.
 - **Docker Deployment**: Provide a container image for easier setup on various systems.
+- **Interactive Charting**: Visualize sentiment and technical indicators directly in the web client using Chart.js, allowing users to quickly interpret market data.